|Country Number (9)||1965||FIRST & SECOND WAVE|

 - The Web Planet, The Time Meddler, The War Machines

-And if there are indeed 14 episodes on the same station to account for, it's possible the newspaper did not always carry listings for MidWest, and the first four episodes of the run, being The War Machines, which was the first to be sold, are omitted from the TV listings page.
+And if there are indeed 14 episodes on the same station to account for the newspaper simply did not carry the listings for MidWest for all of April, and the first four episodes of the run, being The War Machines, which was the first to be sold, are omitted from the TV listings page.

 If The War Machines did air on a different station, the name of the broadcaster and when the screening was have not been identified…